 Julia is an Executive Editor of the ABA-BNA Employment Discrimination Law treatise (5th Ed., 2013; and Supplements).
 She is the author of the "Equitable Remedies" chapter in Employment Damages and Remedies (CEB 2012), co-author (with Hillary Benham-Baker) of the Alternative Dispute Resolution chapter in Employee Leave Laws: Compliance and Litigation (CEB forthcoming 2015), as well as chapters in the ABA-BNA treatise Class Action Fairness Act: Law and Strategy (2013).
 She previously served as co-editor of the ABA Section of Litigation - Class Actions and Derivative Suits Newsletter.
 She has also authored articles, including "CAFA Remands: Assigning the Burdens," published in the ABA Section of Litigation Class Actions and Derivative Suits Newsletter, Fall 2010, “Class Certification in 401(k) Cases After LaRue,” (with Catha Worthman of Lewis Feinberg) published in the ABA Labor and Employment Law Section, Employee Benefits Committee Newsletter, Summer 2009, and “Class Member Turnover and Employment Class Certification,” published in the Summer/Fall 2007 issue of the National Employment Lawyers Association’s The Employee Advocate.

 Julia is a frequent speaker on employment and civil rights issues, including disability discrimination.
-She has spoken at the ABA's National Conference on Employment and Education Issues Impacting Persons with Disabilities, the ABA's National Conference on Equal Employment Opportunity Law, the Annual Convention of the National Employment Lawyers Association, the Impact Fund’s Strategic Conference on Employment Discrimination Class Actions, and the Bridgeport Continuing Legal Education program.
+She has spoken at the ABA's National Conference on Employment and Education Issues Impacting Persons with Disabilities, the conference of the Labor and Employment Section of the ABA, the ABA's National Conference on Equal Employment Opportunity Law, the Annual Convention of the National Employment Lawyers Association, the Impact Fund’s Strategic Conference on Employment Discrimination Class Actions, and the Bridgeport Continuing Legal Education program.
 She also served as a track coordinator for the Discrimination, Harassment, and Retaliation track at the 2014 ABA Labor and Employment Law Annual Section Conference.

 Julia is also a member of the mediation panel for the Northern District of California and a volunteer mediator with the Volunteer Legal Services Corporation and Superior Court of Alameda County Unlawful Detainer Mediation Project.